pure-data/pure-data/doc/1.manual/pdmanual.md

 Also, +\~, etc, can take floating point arguments (and messages) to add or multiply scalars.
 The +\~, etc, loops were unrolled to make them run faster.

-A switch\~ object is provided to let you switch sub-patches on and off.
+A switch\~ object is provided to let you switch subpatches on and off.
 The inlet\~ and outlet\~ objects were re-written to avoid adding any overhead when moving signals in or out of sub patches.